mercadolibre/mobile-dependencies_whitelist/README.md

 ### base

+- 1.4: It now attaches the sources for 'provided' dependencies (JARs and AARs).
 - 1.3: It now attaches the sources for 'compile' dependencies (JARs and AARs).
 It does not work with 'provided' dependencies (next version).
 - 1.2: Added mavenLocal() as default repository.
 - 1.1: Added mavenCentral() as default repository.